Dr Rey Conquer

 My teaching covers the modern period (defined in this case as 1770 to the present), particularly poetry and film, as well as German-English translation.
 I teach or have taught Rilke, Fassbinder and Petzold as prescribed authors (Paper X), and have supervised work on translation theory and Weimar art magazines as well as modern and contemporary poetry.
 I also teach on the MSt in Film Aesthetics.

-I helped set up the Expanding German Studies project which calls for more and better thinking about what is on the UK German Studies curriculum and how it is taught, and I’ve organised round tables on this.
+I helped set up the Expanding German Studies project which calls for more and better thinking about what is on the UK German Studies curriculum and how it is taught.
 I really enjoy teaching on the Oxford UNIQ summer schools.